 I examined supporting documentation for each of the six selected disbursements and found that payment was for the proper amount and made to the correct payee.
-However, some supporting documentation had no detail of the expense paid.

-- (b) determine if payments were properly coded to the correct fund and general ledger account; and Two of the six disbursements were not properly coded in the GL. - (c) determine whether payments received approval from proper authorities.
+- (b) determine if payments were properly coded to the correct fund and general ledger account; and All of the six disbursements were properly coded in the GL. - (c) determine whether payments received approval from proper authorities.